CVEProject/researcher-working-group/README.md

 1. CNA1 makes a Dibs-Request by opening an issue.

-2. Within N hours, if nobody responds with a collision (competing claim), CNA1 is clear to proceed.
+2. Within 8 hours, if nobody responds with a collision (competing claim), CNA1 is clear to proceed.

+3. Open question:

+3.1 The full length of the timer must expire, giving time for other participating CNAs to respond.

+3.2 The timer may end early with some sort of sufficient consensus among participants.
+How do we define "sufficient consensus?"
+At least one CNA-LR must NACK?
+Some proportion of participants NACK?

-3. If someone (CNA2) does respond with a collision within N hours, work it out quickly, priority goes to earliest claim of substantial involvement (ongoing CVD, analysis work, scope, etc.).
+4. If someone (CNA2) does respond with a collision before the timer expires, work it out quickly, priority goes to earliest claim of substantial involvement (ongoing CVD, research, analysis work, scope, etc.).

-4. If no agreement, go to Root/CNA-LR.
+5. If no agreement, go to Root/CNA-LR.

 ## CVE-DIBS Protocol (TL)